No Knead Drop Biscuits

 FAQ’s

-You can substitute wheat flour for part or all of the all purpose flour yes, for a gluten free drop biscuit I recommend a 1 for 1 gluten free flour blend.
+You can substitute up to 1/2 of the flour for wheat flour, for a gluten free drop biscuit I recommend a 1 for 1 gluten free flour blend.
 I haven’t tested nut flours or other gluten free flours yet, please let me know if you do!

 Likely answer is you forgot baking powder, or used baking soda instead.
 Baking soda will not yield the same results, and no leavening agent will lead to a flatter biscuit.